 Best Dress Watch – This is another close match to call.
 But we will give the win to the Skagen Sundby with its gunmetal stainless-steel mesh band that significantly adds a lot of character to its appearance.

-Stylistically, it is subjective to the customer as to which one looks more beautiful.
-That being said, we would give the edge to Fossil as they offer more variety with their watch designs.
-Click here to see bestselling Fossil watches here or Bestselling Skagen watches here.
+Stylistically, it is very subjective to the customer as to which one fits their personality more.
+That being said, we would give the edge to Fossil as they offer a much wider variety with their watch designs.